 Targeting mitotic functions of TBK1 and Cdk2 to combat caner

-PIs: Srikumar Chellappan, PhD (H. Lee Moffitt Cancer Center), Brian Law, PhD (University of Florida)
+Srikumar Chellappan, PhD (H. Lee Moffitt Cancer Center)

 It is now well recognized that permanent damage to cellular DNA is a hallmark of human cancer.
 This genomic instability is thought to generate genetic diversity in tumors that can lead to metastasis and drug resistance.
 However, the mechanisms by which genomic instability is initiated during tumor formation are poorly understood and this information will be critical in order to stop ongoing genetic alterations within cancers.

 Dr. Chellappan’s laboratory has identified the TBK1 protein as a key regulator of the cellular processes that ensure that genetic damage does not occur during cell division.
 The Law laboratory has shown that activation of the Cdk2 enzyme promotes genetic damage.
 A literature report indicates that TBK1 may control the biochemical activity of Cdk2.
 The hypothesis driving this proposal is that TBK1 and Cdk2 are key elements of a regulatory pathway that ensures normal cell division and prevents genetic damage during cell replication.
 Drs.
 Law and Chellappan willcombine their respective resources, knowledge, and expertise to determine the mechanisms by which the TBK1-Cdk2 pathway regulates cell division, and based on this information, will formulate and test therapeutic strategies to block the genomic instability that is a defining feature of cancer.